British Pakistanis: Secondary education

 Several Muslim schools also cater to British Pakistani pupils.

 Higher education

-According to the Office for National Statistics, there were 249,508 graduates of Pakistani descent in 2017, an increase from 185,827 in 2011.
+There are 71,000 UK-domiciled British Pakistani students in the 2021–22 academic year, this represents 4.2% of all UK-domiciled students.
 In 2017, approximately 16,480 British Pakistani students were admitted to university, almost a two-fold increase from 8,460 in 2006.

-In 2011, 51% of British Pakistanis chose to continue their studies at the university level.
-This was higher than the rate for White British (38%), Black Caribbean (41%), Mixed (40%), and lower than the rate for Indians (75%) and Bangladeshis (53%).
+In 2021, 58.4% of British Pakistanis chose to continue their studies at the university level.
+This was a higher rate than average nationally (44%), and higher than the rate for White British (39%).

-The higher education drop out rate among British Pakistanis may be due to lower individualism where the family influences the individuals career choices, as well as high expectations which lead to a higher failure rate because individual interest does not match with the forced selection of the career.
-A lack of role models in higher education within the family may also be one of the reasons.

 Science and mathematics are the most popular subjects at A-Level and degree level among the youngest generation of British Pakistanis, as they begin to establish themselves within the field.

 In addition, there are over 10,000 Pakistani international students who enrol and study at British universities and educational institutions each year.
 There are numerous student and cultural associations formed by Pakistani pupils studying at British universities.

-Since 2008, thousands of British Pakistani graduates in Britain have been forced to work for low wages because of rising unemployment and recession in the country.
-The majority of graduates attended post-1992 universities and graduated without experience.
-More than 20,000 British Pakistani students who graduated in 2012 were still without jobs six months after graduating.
-Moreover, an increasing number of university graduates are opting for low-paid minimum wage positions.
-In 2011 alone, some 10,270 graduates found work as labourers, couriers, office juniors, hospital porters, waiters, bar staff, cleaners, road sweepers and school catering assistants.
-This was almost double the number in 2008 before the UK recession struck.